-There's a trick to significantly reduce the length of your mortgage and save you thousands of dollars over the course of your loan: Make extra payments which are applied toward the principal.
-People employ various techniques to accomplish this goal.
-For many people,Perhaps the easiest way to keep track is by making one additional payment a year.
-However, many people won't be able to afford such a large extra payment, so dividing one additional payment into twelve additional monthly payments is a fine option too.
-Another popular option is to pay a half payment every two weeks.
-The result is you will make one additional monthly payment in a year.
-These options differ slightly in reducing the total interest paid and reducing payback length, but each will significantly shorten the length of your mortgage and lower the total interest paid over the life of the loan.
+There's a simple trick to significantly reduce the length of your mortgage and save you thousands in interest: Make extra payments which go toward your principal.
+People pay extra in several ways.
+Paying a single additional payment one time per year is likely the easiest to keep track of.
+However, some folks will not be able to pull off such an enormous extra expense, so splitting a single additional payment into 12 additional monthly payments works as well.
+Another option is to pay a half payment every two weeks.
+The result is you make one additional monthly payment in a year.
+Each of these options produces different results, but each will significantly shorten the length of your mortgage and lower the total interest you will pay over the life of the loan.

 Do you have a question regarding a mortgage program?